imkonsowa/courier/Readme.md

 #### Request example

-This endpoint expects a request multipart content type with one field which is `file` holds the CSV file.
+This endpoint expects a request with multipart content type with one field which is `file` holds the CSV file.

 #### Response examples